-Marketing, building a platform as a writer… There’s more to being a novelist than most people assume.
+Marketing, building a platform as a writer… There’s more to being a novelist than most people think.

 I’m no expert on how to market fiction writing.
 Although I’ve produced video documentaries, radio news, published non-fiction articles and a short story or two, I’m still editing my novels.
 However, what I know for certain is I’m having fun here — meeting you!
 Who knew I’d encounter so many friendly people from all over the world, who would open my ridiculously sheltered eyes?

 Next, said Author does some more writing, takes a stroll for inspiration, writes a tad, then shares dinner with famed thinkers and creatives.
 The Author’s day ends with a blissful night of rest.
-The next day, they joyfully wake to do it all over again.
+The next day, the Author joyfully wakes to do it all over again.
 Oh, no — I forgot to mention their lunch — well, you get the picture…

-Alas, that day dream is akin to figuring that all the fab painters of bygone days did nothing but dab at their canvases between tasting the displays of sumptuous meals they depicted, and doing whatever with their human models.
-They might chat brilliantly with their clothed subjects who were always famed and genius, or they could indulge in a tryst with their naked, perfectly gorgeous ones.
+Alas, that daydream is akin to figuring that all the amazing painters of bygone days did was simply dab at their canvases between tasting the displays of sumptuous meals they depicted, and doing whatever with their human models.
+They might chat brilliantly with their clothed subjects who were always famed and genius, or they could indulge in a tryst with their naked and willing gorgeous ones.

 In my fantasies, nowhere does marketing rear its head.
 Certainly, in my dreams, the fame of great Authors never involves any of them setting aside part of their day to develop an author platform.